SCENE 01 / WIRELESS VIDEO SYSTEMS

 Requirements Review

-Knowing your tracking needs, number of receivers, and range needs.
+We map your monitoring needs, the number of receivers, and the range you require.

 System Design